The watchdogs overseeing the $2.3 trillion U.S. bailout

 The bipartisan House committee will be headed by House Majority Whip Jim Clyburn, a South Carolina Democrat.

-(Reporting by Heather Timmons, Editing by Rosalba O'Brien)
+(Reporting by Heather Timmons, Editing by Rosalba O'Brien and Diane Craft)